zooniverse/zoo-classification-tally/README.md

 `npm start` builds and runs the site locally.
 N.B this runs on local.zooniverse.org to prevent a CORS error while trying to access the Zooniverse stats API.

-`npm deploy` builds and deploys to https://tally.zooniverse.org/
+`npm build` builds index.html and JS files

+`npm clean` removes build artefacts